Dibyendu-13/ping_pong_game/README.md

 Canvas Rendering:

-The game is rendered on an HTML5 <canvas> element.
-Paddles, ball, obstacles, and scores are drawn using the CanvasRenderingContext2d.
+Canvas Rendering: The game is rendered on an HTML5 <canvas> element, utilizing the CanvasRenderingContext2d API to draw the paddles, ball, obstacles, and scores.
-Game State Management:

-The state is managed with React hooks (useState, useEffect).
-Socket.IO is used to listen for game state updates and emit paddle movements or score changes.
+Game State Management: State is managed using React hooks (useState, useEffect), which allows for dynamic and responsive updates to game variables.
+Socket.IO facilitates communication by listening for game state updates (such as paddle positions, ball state, scores, and obstacles) and emitting events for actions like paddle movements or score changes.

 Paddle Movement:

-Player 1 uses the W and S keys to move their paddle, while Player 2 uses the arrow keys.
+Player 1 uses the W (up) and S (down) keys to control their paddle.
+Player 2 uses the ArrowUp (up) and ArrowDown (down) keys to move their paddle.
+To optimize the performance of paddle movement handling, useCallback is used for the paddle movement functions (movePaddle1 and movePaddle2).
+This ensures that the functions are only redefined when their dependencies (paddle positions) change, preventing unnecessary re-renders and improving efficiency.
+These callbacks trigger socket emissions, which synchronize the paddle positions across all clients in real-time.

 ### Ball Logic: